eoinkelly/ember-runloop-handbook/README.md

 running jobs on the queues.
 Scheduled jobs can themselves still add jobs to the queues even though we have closed them to other code.
 5. The [runloop Guide](http://emberjs.com/guides/understanding-ember/run-loop/#toc_an-example-of-the-internals)
-   has an excellent visualisaiton of how jobs are run but in brief:
+   has an excellent visualisation of how jobs are run but in brief:
     1. Scan the queues array, starting at the first until you find a job.
 Finish if all queues are empty.
     2. Run the job (aka execute the callback function)
     3. Go to step 1

-Lets consider some subtle consequences of this simple algorihtm:
+Lets consider some subtle consequences of this simple algorithm:

 * Ember does a full queue scan after each *job* - it does not attempt to finish a full queue before checking for earlier work.